-Standard Definition Measure Course Completion Institutional aggregate score of 80% Passing grade in course and persist to next mod/term. annual course completion rate.
-Graduation Institutional aggregate of 50% Graduation rate for a calendar year. annual graduation rate.
-Placement Institutional aggregate of 50% In-field placement in a calendar year. annual placement rate.
-Certification/Licensure Programs with programmatic Varies by Achieve passing score on specified exam per accreditation thresholds will meet program programmatic accreditation. established standards
+Standard Definition Measure Course Completion Passing grade in course and persist to next mod/term.
+Institutional aggregate score of annual course completion rate.
+80% Graduation Graduation rate for a calendar year.
+Institutional aggregate of annual graduation rate.
+50% Placement In-field placement in a calendar year.
+Institutional aggregate of annual placement rate.
+50% Certification/Licensure Achieve passing score on specified exam per programmatic accreditation.
+Programs with programmatic accreditation thresholds will meet established standards Varies by program

-^{}Standards represent the minimum threshold for performance in these programs: Associate Degree in Nursing, Dental Assisting, Dental Hygiene, LVN to ADN, Medical Assisting, Medical Radiography, Nursing Bridge, Practical Nursing, Respiratory Care, Surgical Technology, Veterinary Technology, and Vocational Nursing.
+\Standards represent the minimum threshold for performance in these programs: Associate Degree in Nursing, Dental Assisting, Dental Hygiene, LVN to ADN, Medical Assisting, Medical Radiography, Nursing Bridge, Practical Nursing, Respiratory Care, Surgical Technology, Veterinary Technology, and Vocational Nursing.
 Accomplishment of the standards is one of the methods that the College uses to assess how well it is fulfilling its mission.